APCGitHub/rets-rabbit-v2-ee3/README.md

 #### Parameters

-- `top` - Number of records to return.
+- `top` - (optional) Number of records to return.
-- `select` - Specify which fields to return for each Property.
+- `select` - (optional) Specify which fields to return for each Property.
 Must be a comma separate list of fields.
-- `orderby` - Specify the field and direction to order the results by.
+- `orderby` - (optional) Specify the field and direction to order the results by.
-- `filter` - Pass a Data Dictionary valid query string to filter the results.
+- `filter` - (optional) Pass a Data Dictionary valid query string to filter the results.
 See the [RR Api docs](https://retsrabbit.com/docs) for more info
-- `short_code` - Specify a specific server to query against.
+- `short_code` - (optional) Specify a specific server to query against.
 Useful if you have more than one server on your account.
-- `cache` - (Default, no) Cache the results.
+- `cache` - (optional, default: no) Cache the results.
 Possible values: **y, yes, n, no**.
-- `cache_duration` - (Default 60 minutes) Adjust cache duration in seconds.
+- `cache_duration` - (optional, default: 60 minutes) Adjust cache duration in seconds.
-- `strip_tags` - (Default, no) Strip HTML tags from the results Possible values: **y, yes, n, no**.
+- `strip_tags` - (optional, default: no) Strip HTML tags from the results Possible values: **y, yes, n, no**.
-- `all` - (Default, no) Specify whether to query against all of your available servers or not.
+- `all` - (optional, default: no) Specify whether to query against all of your available servers or not.
 Ignored if `short_code` has been supplied.
 Possible values: **y, yes, n, no**.

 ### `{exp:rets_rabbit_v2:property}`